The days are getting longer, the sun is getting stronger. Where to go when the great outdoors beckons? Niseko in Hokkaido, Japan, of course.

 All that tearing about can also prove hot and thirsty work – especially in summer – and the best place to retreat to for a spot of refreshment would be the charming machiya-style shops and restaurants, collectively known as the Village.
 The most popular spots for lunch are, undoubtedly, The Crab Shack and Yang Shu Ten, for fresh-as-can-be seafood, served in a variety of styles as well as in the traditional Japanese ways of sushi, tempura and teppanyaki.
 If it’s just coffee you’re after, head to the Village Patisserie, where you might just be tempted to give in and order a slice of cream-laden cake to go with your ristretto.
 After filling up, a short walkabout is always a good idea... except, perhaps, for one’s wallet.
 The Village offers several stores specialising in beautiful, locally-sourced and crafted goods.
 All the gear you need (utilitarian or trend-conscious) may be sourced from iGate Ikeuchi, while iZone Ikeuchi offers an array of Made-in-Japan fashion and beauty products.
 If you haven’t time to make your way to the pretty port town of Otaru, pick up some of its famous glassware at The Village’s Otaru Taishou Glass Palace.

-Once the kids have used up all their energy and are neatly tucked into bed, treat yourself to some ‘me’ time at the Wakka Spa or even a simple soak in one of the outdoor onsen.
+Once the kids have used up all their energy and are neatly tucked into bed, treat yourself to some ‘me’ time at the An Spa or even a simple soak in one of the outdoor onsen.
 Once your weary muscles are soothed and you’re gleaming and glowing, it’s always a good idea to head to Two Sticks for a spot of Asian-style tapas, washed down with a mug or two of the local (and excellent) draught beer.
 There’s live music from time to time, so make sure you don’t leave your room without your dancing shoes.

 The Hilton Niseko Village, with its beautiful panoramic mountain-view rooms, has always been the preferred choice of travellers all-year-round, its location at the foot of Mount Niseko-Annupuri is positively charming but true eating enthusiasts will appreciate the fact it is but a short stroll away from Milk Kobo – the famous and hugely popular dairy-driven destination that sends fans into a tizzy at the mere mention of its ethereal cream-filled choux puffs, yoghurt drink and Milkuchen sponge cake.
 And what would summer be without the daily treat of an ice cream cone?
 Milk Kobo, thankfully, offers a mind- boggling choice of flavours (all delicious) but the popular ones are caramel, green tea and milk.
 Those staying at the luxurious Kasara Niseko Village Townhouse will also find Milk Kobo all-too easy to access.
-But, should you be too tired out after an entire day outdoors, make the most of your benefits as a Kasara guest by ringing for your complimentary driver-on-call to ferry you there and back.

 And just as ice cream is a staple of summer, so is the smoky, earthy treat of a barbeque.
 The Hilton Niseko Village’s Flame Restaurant offers summer barbeque menus, featuring fresh local seafood, meat and vegetables, where you can cook your own supper while exchanging news from the day’s goings-on.
 And to ensure the Japanese element remains strong, finish the night with a session of the almost-national pastime of karaoke singing.
 The Hilton offers dedicated rooms for wannabe songbirds, although reservations are, wisely, recommended.